HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-schema-usability.md

 *Explain the design in sufficient detail such that the implementation and (if appropriate) the interaction with existing DCP software are both reasonably clear.*

-One option is to fully expand schemas so that we only publish 'type' schemas.
+We are prpopsoing to fully expand schemas at publishing times so consumers are only exposed to 'type' schemas.
 Core fields would be copied into these type schemas based on the `schema_type` and module objects would be expanded in-place.
-This would mean that core and module fields would exist in multiple copies in different type schema documents.
+Consumers would see all the infomration in one place without having to de-references sections of the schema.

 An example of these schemas can be found here https://github.com/HumanCellAtlas/metadata-schema/tree/demod/json_schema/demod

 This implementation makes schemas easier to interpret without needing to look in other referenced core and module schema documents.
-However, editing field that exist in multiple documents would be more difficult and would require tooling to prevent errors.
+The source schema representation would be reserved for editors (like source code), and would still allow for modularisation to avoid duplication.
+Tooling would be required that compiled to the schemas into a published format that is designed to be more user friendly.
+The comliation process would allow for additonal manipulation of the schema to produce context specific user friendly names and descriptions for fields.
+For example, presenting the `biomaterial_id` field in the donor schema as "Donor id" in user facing tools such as spreadsheets and the data browser.

 In order to align and manage module usage, the current modules should be revised in order to meet the following criteria: